julianpeeters/avro-scala-macro-annotations/README.md

 Use the expanded class as you would a code-gen'd class with any `SpecificRecord` API. e.g.:

-        //Writing avros - no reflection
+        //Writing avros
-        val datumWriter = new SpecificDatumWriter[B]
+        val datumWriter = new SpecificDatumWriter[B](B.SCHEMA$)
         val dataFileWriter = new DataFileWriter[B](datumWriter)

-        //Reading avros - no reflection allowed since Scala fields are always private, so pass in a schema val schema = B.SCHEMA$
+        //Reading avros
-        val userDatumReader = new SpecificDatumReader[B](schema)
+        val userDatumReader = new SpecificDatumReader[B](B.SCHEMA$)
         val dataFileReader = new DataFileReader[B](file, userDatumReader)

 ####Please note:
 1) If your framework is one that relies on reflection to get the Schema, it will fail since Scala fields are private.
-Therefore preempt it by passing in a Schema and using no-argument constructors when necessary (as in the Avro example above).
+Therefore preempt it by passing in a Schema to DatumReaders and DatumWriters (as in the Avro example above).

 2) Fields must be `var`s in order to be compatible with the SpecificRecord API